Quasi-geodesics in Out(F_n) and their shadows in sub-factors: Background

 There are several analogues of the curve graph in the setting of $\Out$.
 The two important ones are the \emph{free factor graph} $\calF(\F)$ and the free splitting graph $\calS(\F)$.

 A \emph{free factor} $\calA$ of $\F$ is a subgroup such that there exists another subgroup $\calB$ where

 A free factor $\calA$ is \emph{proper} in $\F$ if the rank of $\calA$ is strictly less than $n$.
-Then $\calF(\F)$ is a graph whose vertices are proper free factors of $\F$ and edges are pairs of free where one is contained in the other.
-Similarly for each free factor $\calA$, one defines the free factor graph $\calF(\calA)$ whose vertices are proper free factors of $\calA$.
+Then $\calF(\F)$ is a graph whose vertices are conjugacy classes of proper free factors of $\F$ and edges are associated to pairs of proper free factors where one is contained in the other.
+Similarly for each free factor $\calA$, one defines the free factor graph $\calF(\calA)$ whose vertices are conjugacy classes of proper free factors of $\calA$.

 A \emph{free splitting} over $\F$ is a minimal, simplicial (but possibly not free) action of the group $\F$ on a simplicial tree $T$ with trivial edge stabilizer.
-Then $\calS(\F)$ is a graph whose vertices are free splittings of $\F$ and two splittings are connected by an edge if one can be obtained from the other by a collapse map (see \cite{HM} for more details).
+Then $\calS(\F)$ is a graph whose vertices are free splittings of $\F$ up to an equivariant isometry and two splittings are connected by an edge if one can be obtained from the other by a collapse map (see \cite{HM} for more details).
 As above, for any free factor $\calA$, $\calS(\calA)$ denotes the free splitting graph of $\calA$.

 There is a projection map

 defined as follows.
 Let $\alpha$ be a \emph{primitive} loop, that is, $\alpha = [w]$ and $\langle w \rangle$ is a free factor.
 Then, for any free splitting $T$, the translation length of $\alpha$ in $T$, $\ell_T(\alpha)$, can be defined as before but may be zero.
 We define $\pi(T) = \alpha$ where $\alpha$ is the primitive loop with shortest translation length.
 Similarly, there is a projection map $\calS(\calA) \to \calF(\calA)$ which we also denote by $\pi$.
 These maps are coarsely well defined (see \cite{BFhyperbolicity}) and further we have